 Lesson 1.0 in investing is that your investments can go both up and down in value.
 In the current market situation with large movements (on the downside) it is easy to get emotional and anxious but remember that you are not alone.
 The majority of investors have seen the value of their accounts go down in falling markets and I am also one of them.

-Numerous studies have shown that over time and historically, owning stocks has been a good investment.
+Numerous studies have shown that over time and historically, owning stocks (broad market) has been a great investment.
 That is not the same as saying owning stocks only is the right investment for you.
 You as an investor have to feel comfortable with your investments and your strategy so that you stick with it, not only when markets are going up.

 A study by JP Morgan showed that trying to “time the market” is very tricky.
 If we just missed out on the 10 best trading days during a 20 year period (1995-2014), our annual return would drop massively from 9.85% to 6.10%.
 This is absolutely insane!
 It really speaks volumes about the importance of not trying to time the market and instead being a long-term investor, as often cited by Warren Buffett.